 STEP #2.
 Choose the Best Onion Variety

-With so many choices out there, it can be a bit overwhelming deciding exactly what to plant.
+With so many choices out there, it can be a bit overwhelming deciding exactly what onions you will want to plant.
 There are quite a few varieties, but the most common are:

-- Scallions – Also known as spring onions have a mild taste and can be used in recipes that are both raw or cooked.
-They also work well chopped up raw in salads.
+- Scallions – Also known as spring onions.
+Scallions have a mild taste and can be used in recipes that are both raw or cooked.
+They also work well chopped up raw in summer salads.

 - Vidalias – A lovely sweet onion that can be used in dishes, with a mixture of grilled veggies or even cooked and eaten alone.
 Since Vidalias are sweeter you may need to adjust your recipe a bit to counter this if needed.

 - White Onions – Have a more pungent flavor than yellow onions and work well in salsas.